CLIMAAX/crabook/crabook/notebooks/workflows_how_to.md

 ### Start Jupyter and run a workflow notebook

-The `environment.yml` files from our hazard repositories contain both the JupyterLab and Jupyter Notebook interfaces.
+The `environment.yml` files from our workflow repositories contain both the JupyterLab and Jupyter Notebook interfaces.
 With the conda environment from the previous step activated, launch your preferred Jupyter interface in the conda environment:

 ```
 jupyter lab